Skip to content Skip to footer

 • Dynamic range

-While often a lot of emphasis is devoted to the typical features of spatial sampling (number of pixels) and frame rate, responsivity and signal-to-noise ratio are often more important for proper data quality, especially in high-speed applications with short exposure time, where high illumination powers are needed.
+Often a great deal of emphasis is placed on typical features such as spatial sampling (number of pixels) and frame rate, the responsivity and signal-to-noise ratio are often more important for proper data quality, especially in high-speed applications with short exposure time, where high illumination powers are needed.

-Additional important non-imaging features include ruggedness for industrial environments, such as dust, vibrations, temperature, and moisture, calibration stability, temperature stability, and ease of device replacement.
+Other important characteristics include how robust the technology is and whether it can handle the specific demands of industrial environments and cope with factors such as dust, vibrations, temperature, and moisture, their calibration stability, temperature stability, and ease of device replacement.

-EVK Hyperspectral cameras are industry-proven, rugged devices without moving mechanical parts, optimized for industrial environments and 24/7 operation.
-These cameras deliver high-quality, calibrated spectral data in high speeds with high spectral resolution, very high light responsivity, excellent signal-to-noise ratio, and dynamic range.
+EVK hyperspectral cameras are industry-proven, robust devices without moving mechanical parts, optimized for industrial environments and 24/7 operation.
+The cameras deliver high-quality, calibrated spectral data at high speed, with high spectral resolution, very high light sensitivity and very good signal-to-noise ratio and dynamic range.

 Types of Hyperspectral Cameras

-Hyperspectral cameras come in different types, each with distinct features, advantages, and disadvantages.
-They are generally classified based on their functioning into the following types:
+Hyperspectral cameras come in different shapes and sizes, each with distinct features, advantages, and disadvantages.
+They are generally categorized according to function as follows:

 Snapshot Hyperspectral Imagers

 Snapshot hyperspectral imagers capture a multispectral two-dimensional image with a single shot.
-These cameras are typically structured similarly to an RGB sensor.
+These cameras are typically designed similarly to an RGB sensor.
 Their advantage is their lightweight and compact design.
 They usually capture 16 to 64 different spectral bands.
-However, the actual spatial resolution suffers in this type of hyperspectral camera and is not optimally suited for chemometric applications due to the low number of measured spectral bands.
+However, the actual spatial resolution suffers in this type of hyperspectral camera and is not optimal for chemometric applications due to the low number of measured spectral bands.

 Whisk-Broom Hyperspectral Imagers